 A Colorado Wildflowers Guide

-Spring is finally here, and that means Colorado is exploding into color.
+Spring is finally here, and that means Colorado wildflowers are exploding into color.
 Trees and lawns are green, vegetable and flower gardens are blooming with life, and all around the state, wildflowers are beginning to peek their heads up from the ground.
-It’s a transformation that takes place at different times of the spring through summer depending on factors like elevation and location, but if gorgeous blooms are what you’re looking for, we’re here to help you find them.
-Please check out our wildflower hike recommendations.
+It’s a transformation that takes place at different times of the spring through summer, depending on factors like elevation and location, but if gorgeous blooms are what you’re looking for, we’re here to help you find them.
+Please check out our wildflower hiking recommendations.

 Colorado Blue Columbine

 The Rocky Mountain Columbine is a gorgeous blue and white star-shaped flower you’ll find all over the state, which is appropriate since it’s Colorado's state flower.